 When we get closer to the end of the project, feedback should be more specific and detailed until there are only a handful of small tweaks at the end.
-When you’re providing more specific edits to text, or minor design adjustments, we request that you provide comments in a PDF or in InVision for websites.
+When you’re providing more specific edits to text, or minor design adjustments, we request that you provide comments in a PDF or website prototype.

 We want to avoid making major design changes at late stages of the process, which might incur additional costs and extend the project schedule.